mturley/automaton/README.md

-# This is my README
+# This project is still in its infancy and does not function properly.
+I will update this readme when the code is stable.